Dutch Courses » Advanced Course » Other Subjects » Questions

 Waarom mag je hier niet schaatsen? - Why is it not allowed to skate here?

-Waarmee roer jij? - Where do you stir with?
+Waarmee roer jij? - What do you stir with?

 Met een houten lepel. - With a wooden spoon.

-Waarvoor gebruik je een vijl? - Where do you use a file for?
+Waarvoor gebruik je die vijl? - What do you use that file for?

 Voor het gladmaken van een stuk hout. - For smoothing a piece of wood.

-As in English, these adverbs are often split in two parts.
-(As you see, with has two translations, that should not be confused: mee for questions and met in other situations.)
+As in English, these Dutch adverbs are often split in two parts.

-Waar gebruik je een vijl voor? - Where do you use a file for?
+Waar gebruik je die vijl voor? - What do you use that file for?

 Voor het gladmaken van een stuk hout. - For smoothing a piece of wood.

-Waar heb jij die vijl voor gebruikt? - Where did you use that file for?
+Waar heb jij die vijl voor gebruikt? - What did you use that file for?

 Voor het gladmaken van dit stuk hout. - For smoothing this piece of wood.